dr-ramix/restaurant/README.md

 # restaurant
-A simple Restaurant app with focus on API with Django
+A simple Restaurant app with focus on API-Development with Django